futurice/vor/vor-arduino/examples/sensor/README.md

 virtual float peekProcessed();
 ```

-Function for getting the last read and converted digital or analog input value.
+A function for getting the last read and converted digital or analog input value.

 Returns:
 - any value that is converted from either digital or analog input value